sebcoles/terraform_samples/readme.md

 ### Summarize features of Terraform Cloud

 Terraform provide a cloud offering (Terraform Cloud) which provides an enviroment to run terraform from and handles remote state.
 They claim easy access to shared states, secrets solution, access control, a private registry for modules and policy controls.
 This is free for small teams and charges for medium teams.

+## Functions

+### zipmap

+`zipmap` takes x2 lists of the same length.
+Creates a map using the first list as as keys and the second list as values.
+Returns object, not a list.

+### index

+`lookup(map_of_values, what_to_look_For, default_if_not_found)`

+`index` finds the element index for a given value in a list starting with index 0.
+Therefore, "a" is at index 0, "b" is at index 1, and "c" is at index 2.

+### lookup

+`lookup` retrieves the value of a single element from a map, given its key.
+If the given key does not exist, the given default value is returned instead.
+In this case, the function call is searching for the key "c".
+Because there is no key "c", the default value of "what?" is returned.

+## Trivia

+- Terraform will concurrently provision yo to 10 resources in parralel.
+- Terraform OSS stored the local state in terraform.tfstate.d
+- Terraform can pickup environments variables as variables by using the prefix `TC_VAR`
+- Terraform version 0.12 introduced substantial syntax changes
+- Terraform will pickup providers either through explicit block declaration, usage of a resource belonging to a provider or if any resource esists in state.
+- Ref is used in the git URL to determine a tag version
+- HCL recommends 2 spaces between each nested level
+- Clustered deployments require a PostgreSQL backend
+- If a resource is created succesfully but fails provisioning, it will be marked as tainted.
+- `terraform console` starts an interactive console to evaulate expressions